 The Ghost Trail is organised by the Knocknagoshel Halloween Group which is a community-based non-profit organisation.
 All funding raised is distributed among the local participating community groups and charities.
 Since it began the Ghost Trail has raised over half a million for charities.
 Every year on average they collect €15,000.

 The ghost trail begins at the church in Knocknagoshel.
 People are then taken down to meet all types ghosts, ghouls and monsters along the way until the finish up quite aptly at the funeral home.

-Recommended Reading: What’s Your Halloween Name?
+You May Also Enjoy What’s Your Halloween Name?